Browse By Name

 The onbeforedeactivate event is cancelable (unlike the ondeactivate event), therefore it is useful if you want to prevent the deactivation of an element.

-If you need similar functionality in Firefox, Opera and Safari, see the third example.
+If you need similar functionality in Firefox, Opera, Google Chrome and Safari, see Example 3.

 To detect when an element becomes active, use the onbeforeactivate, onactivate and DOMActivate events.